Maqshir/civ13-wiki/wiki/Guide_to_Crafting.md

 <tr>
 <td><img src="assets/images/e.png"> <img src="assets/images/bronze_knife.png"> <img src="assets/images/steel_knife.png"></td>
 <td><b>Knife</b></td>
 <td>Made with either 4 bone pieces or 1 unit of manifold materials: stone, copper, bronze, iron, steel, tin, even gold, silver and diamonds.
 Used to cut trees, skin animals and stab enemies in a desperate situation.
 Used to cut wires and cut down curtains as well.
-The bone knife (the top one) is also a surgical tool in the earliest epochs, but for that refer to <a href="Guide_to_Medical#surgery">Surgery</a>.
-And check the <a href="Guide_to_Cooking">Guide to Cooking</a> for more culinary uses of the knife.</td>
+The bone knife (the top one) is also a surgical tool in the earliest epochs, but for that refer to <b><a href="Guide_to_Medical#surgery">Surgery</a></b>.
+And check the <b><a href="Guide_to_Cooking">Guide to Cooking</a></b> for more culinary uses of the knife.</td>
 </tr>
 <tr>
 <td><img src="assets/images/bone_hatchet.png"> <img src="assets/images/hatchet.png"></td>